Awilen-Bernkastel/memoripy/WHYTHISFORK.md

 - **Tool-calling in OllamaChatModel.** Perhaps other interfaces will also allow this.

 - **The koboldai/koboldcpp interface.** This model interface is supposedly faster and has a lot more features than Ollama.
+I'll also look into llamacpp as koboldcpp is derived from it.

 - **Allow MemoryStore to hold the memories of more than one "Owner"** and choose which one to "talk through" for each interaction.

-- **Improve the LLM's sense of time.** The current timestamp implementation is rather hit-and-miss.
+- **Improve the LLM's sense of time.** The current timestamp implementation is rather hit-or-miss at the moment.